-Christopher Kiver is director of choral activities at Pennsylvania State University where he directs the Concert Choir and Glee Club, oversees the graduate choral conducting program, and teaches classes in choral conducting and choral literature.
-He is founder and director of The Orpheus Singers and serves as director of music at the University Baptist and Brethren Church in State College.
-Kiver is a graduate of the University of London, Florida State University and the University of Michigan where he received the D.M.A. in choral conducting.
+Christopher Kiver is director of choral activities at Penn State, where he directs the Concert Choir and Glee Club, oversees the graduate choral conducting program, and teaches classes in choral conducting and choral literature.
+He is founder and director of the Orpheus Singers in State College, Pennsylvania, and serves as director of music at the University Baptist and Brethren Church.

 Choirs under Kiver’s direction have performed at state and regional conventions of the American Choral Directors Association and National Association for Music Education.
-He has taught at the Westminster Choir College Summer and Saturday Seminar programs, and appeared as guest conductor, clinician and adjudicator in the United States, Australia, China and New Zealand.
+He has taught at the Westminster Choir College Summer program, the Saturday Seminar programs, and has appeared as guest conductor, clinician, and adjudicator in the United States, Australia, China, and New Zealand.

 Kiver is national chair for the Repertoire and Standards Committee on Male Choirs for the American Choral Directors Association (ACDA).
 He serves the same function for the Eastern Division of ACDA, is immediate past president of the Pennsylvania chapter of ACDA, and is Choral Content Area Representative for the Pennsylvania Music Educators Association (PMEA).